nekernel-org/nekernel/dev/DLL/ReadMe.md

-# ZKA User DLLs.
+# ZKA User DLLs/Programs.

-- Used to provide features to a program from the sci.dll
+- Used to provide features to a program from the sci.dll.

 ###### Copyright ZKA Technologies, all rights reserved.